 Sarah Stokes is an Atlanta-based choreographer, dancer, and dance educator.
 She studied contemporary dance performance and composition at the University of Minnesota Twin Cities, where she received her Bachelor of Fine Arts in Dance.
 Afterwards, Sarah moved to Atlanta to perform, choreograph, and teach.
 She has had the great pleasure to perform in works by choreographers such as Shapiro & Smith, Carl Flink, Larry Keigwin, HIJACK, Nadya Zeitlin, Amanda Sieradzki, Mallory Baxley, and Morgan Carlisle.
 In 2015, Sarah joined with Britt Whitmoyer Fishel in order to establish Atlanta Dance Collective, a collaborative company of dance artists.

+As a choreographer, Sarah is highly inspired by collaboration within the creation process, creating problems to be solved and space for input from collaborating artists.
 Sarah's choreography, described as "ambitious-and effective" by the Twin Cities Daily Planet, has been presented at Asheville Fringe Festival, Atlanta Fringe Festival, Decatur Arts Festival, Waxworks at Triskelion Arts, performed in Asheville, Minneapolis, New York City, and at various festivals and venues around Atlanta.
 Her recent work "IMPRINT" was chosen to be presented at Dance Canvas's 2019 Performance Series at the Georgia Tech Ferst Center for the Arts, and was awarded the "Audience Choice Ensemble" at the 2019 Atlanta Fringe Festival.
 Sarah is a founding member and director of Atlanta Dance Collective.